 Part fan gathering, part concert, PPOP CON proved to be that signifier that P-pop and P-pop groups are here to stay.
 Many fandoms had their own dedicated booths at the convention floor at the New Frontier Theater where fans could take home merch, as well as write a message to their fave group.
-Quite a few P-pop groups also performed at the convention stage.
+Quite a few P-pop groups also performed at the convention stage and actually served as the debut stage for many.
 But its accompanying concert at the Araneta Coliseum, the first in-person concert with a full audience held at the venue since the pandemic began, was an exercise in P-pop excellence.
+For some groups, this was their first live stage while others used the moment to stage anticipated comebacks.
 Even though the concert lasted well over five hours, it was all worth it seeing eleven P-pop groups take the stage and dazzle us with their performances.

 4TH IMPACT BRINGS DOWN THE HOUSE